pmq20/disclose/README.md

 It is better than disclose in that it never runs slowly for the first time, since your source code is compiled together with the Node.js interpreter, just like the standard Node.js libraries.

-Additionally, it redirect file and directory requests transparently to the memory instead of to the file system at runtime.
+Additionally, it redirects file/directory requests transparently to the memory instead of to the file system at runtime.
 So that no source code is required to run the compiled product.

 # Disclose